leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

   - testing
 ---

+I am using a couple of really great tools to execute integration tests for my WordPress plugin:

+- [Lando](https://github.com/lando/lando/): a Docker-based local tool to create projects using any language and technology
-I am using [InstaWP](https://instawp.com/), a newish sandboxing service that allows to spin a WordPress site on-demand, to execute integration tests for my plugin.
+- [InstaWP](https://instawp.com/): a sandboxing service that allows to spin a WordPress site on-demand

+In this blog post I'll share my strategy to leverage these tools, using a testsuite and project configuration that works against Lando (during local development) and InstaWP (before merging the PR) without customizing the tests for each environment.

+## Why Lando and InstaWP

 InstaWP offers an API to programmatically launch the new site, install the required plugins, and then destroy the instance, and we can use templates to have the WordPress site pre-loaded with data, and with a specific configuration of PHP and WordPress.
 It allows us to test our themes and plugins against **an actual WordPress site**, to be conveniently invoked from GitHub Actions (or any other Continuous Integration tool) before merging a Pull Request.